markmont/fluxaaa/README.md

 Reports on which Moab allocations user accounts should be added to on the Flux High Performance Computing cluster at the University of Michigan.

-Additional documentation may be available to Flux Support Staff at the University of Michigan at [https://sites.google.com/a/umich.edu/flux-support/](https://sites.google.com/a/umich.edu/flux-support/).

 SYNOPSIS
 ========